 - Basic core principles and community needs and asset assessment skills;

 - Policy development and application for a broad array of health and social issues in population and community-based public health disease prevention and health promotion.

 Student will gain the skills and knowledge necessary to plan, implement and evaluate public health programs at multiple levels of the social-ecologic framework.

 The Community Health Concentration requires:

-- 19 credits of MPH core courses and at least 18 credits in graduate-level courses in public and community health.
+- 19 credit hours of MPH core courses and at least 18 credit hours in graduate-level courses in public and community health.

-- 2 credits of a practical field experience (PH 598 - Public Health Practicum) in a public health setting.
+- 2 credit hours of a practical field experience (PH 598 - Public Health Practicum) in a public health setting.

-- At least 3 credits demonstrating competencies in integrating community health perspectives through one of the culminating experience options of professional paper, integrative experience or thesis; and the oral master’s examination.
+- Completion of at least 3 credit hours demonstrating competencies in integrating community health perspectives through one of the culminating experience options (professional paper, integrative experience or thesis; and the oral master’s examination).

 Contact Dr. Victoria Sanchez with questions regarding the Community Health Concentration.

 Students will attain the knowledge and skills necessary to collect, analyze and interpret epidemiologic data in order to solve public health problems.
 The concentration prepares students for employment as a master’s level epidemiologist or research scientist in various settings such as the New Mexico Department of Health, the UNM School of Medicine and other public health research and service organizations.